jawahar-shazab/docs/docs/api.md

 POST /v1/events/dashboard/alert
 ```

-Fetches dashboard alerts for events.
+This API fetches alerts for the dashboard based on events.
+These alerts highlight critical or actionable events that require immediate attention from users or administrators.

 #### 8. Acknowledge Event